SebastianMeyer1989/NanoCore/README.md

 ### Adding samples to an existing analysis
-It is possible, to add new samples to a finished analysis.
+It is possible, to add new samples to a finished NanoCore run.
 To achieve this, NanoCore needs to be re-run with the same prefix and an extended sample sheet, that contains the already processed samples AND the new samples.
 Mapping and variant calling (which are the most time-consuming steps) will be skipped for all previously included samples.
 Only steps that involve all samples (e.g. distance calculation and matrix generation) are re-executed for the complete set of samples.